Muhammad Ali, Legendary Boxer & Activist, Dies At 74

 It was four years, all during his prime, before the Supreme Court overturned his conviction in 1971.
 Ali was 29.

 Ali fought a few more times before he faced his next famous opponent.
 Joe Frazier and Ali both entered their fight undefeated, a first in a heavyweight title bout.
-Dubbed "The Fight of the Century," the two boxers squared off in New York City's Madison Square Garden to unbelievable fanfare.
+Dubbed "The Fight of the Century," the two boxers squared off in Madison Square Garden to unbelievable fanfare.
+This was like if the Super Bowl and Game 7 of the NBA Finals were held in the same building, at the same time, involving on two people, and the people were punching each other.
 Ali helped hype the fight by claiming that Frazier was a puppet of the white establishment, leading to a lifelong animosity between the two.

 "Frazier is too ugly to be champ," Ali said of his opponent.
 "Frazier is too dumb to be champ."